Our caring dentists at Cornerstone Dental

-The implant process begins with the surgical implantation of the implant post into the jawbone.
+The implant process begins with the surgical implantation of the implant post into the jawbone, which can be performed by Dr. Goodwill if you are candidate for the in-office placement treatment.
 This replaces the missing tooth root and forms a strong foundation for the dental implant restoration.
 After a period of healing, Dr. Stacy Goodwill will place an attachment called an abutment on the post.

 The implant restoration is then fixed to the top of this to replace the crown of the tooth, or the part that is visible above the gums.
 Based on your personal dental needs, the implant restoration may be a dental crown, a bridge, or a complete or partial denture.